 [pullquote align=”normal” cite=”Jeffrey Doucet”]It is the sales manager’s responsibility to work with each salesperson to develop a sales target strategy focused on how the goals will be achieved.[/pullquote]

 Having this detail gives the sales consultant a roadmap.

 It would be rare for a salesperson who achieves target to be penalized if only 3% came from service customers when it was anticipated 5% of the target would.

 The summary of where sales will come from is a sales target strategy to give direction.

 For example, if the sales consultant was falling behind target, the sales manager could look at where the sales are coming from and then, using this list, coach the sales consultant on how to work the opportunity areas where he is getting few sales.

-The strength in having a sales target strategy is uncovering pockets of people a salesperson who is not on target is overlooking.
+The strength in having a sales target strategy is uncovering pockets of people a salesperson is overlooking.